ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 72. ADDED Knights and Dames (Mod.io) but removed the items from the actual game - these are included as cosmetic options only in Listo.
 73. ADDED Duke Ravengard Redone and Counsellor Florrick Redone.
 74. ADDED (Optional) Lone Wolf feat for easy mode.
+75. Added the pistol and musket from the Artificer mod to more vendors, ensuring Act 1/2/3 access.

 ## Listonomicon v5.2 DMCA Compliant Edition
 Save safe?
 No.